BashtonLtd/puppet-procmail/README.md

 *

 ## Usage
-### fetchamil
+### procmail
-It only install fetchamil from default distribution repositories.
+It only install procmail from default distribution repositories.

 `include procmail`

-### fetchamil::conf
+### procmail::conf
-Configures fetchamil by creating ~/.procmailrc file for user given as a name.
+Configures procmail by creating ~/.procmailrc file for user given as a name.
 ```
 procmail::conf{'root':}
 ```